yiiihao/coms4111-project1/part2.md

 * Use `psql`command in your computer's terminal:

       psql -h w4111.cisxo09blonu.us-east-1.rds.amazonaws.com -U YOUR_UNI proj1part2
   * Note that you should connect to proj1part2 database, not w4111!
+You can check the current database by: `SELECT current_database();`
   * It will ask for your password, which is included in the e-mail we sent.
 If you didn't get the message, post a private question on discussion board.
 You may play with Postgres a little bit before the graded project 1 part 1 is returned to you.

 Notes